 Excess revenues earned by the hospital have always gone back into improving the quality of care for everyone in the community.

 Inherent to this mission is the belief that knowledge is the foundation of wellness.
-In 1970, the Tuality Healthcare Foundation was established on this basic principle – to promote better health care through education and prevention, and to improve the quality of life for families in western Washington County.
+The Tuality Healthcare Foundation was established on this basic principle – to promote better health care through education and prevention, and to improve the quality of life for families in western Washington County.